3 Quick & Easy Halloween Snacks - perfect for your little monsters!

 - 30 pretzels

-- 1 cup icing sugar mixed with 3-4 tsp water OR 1 cup white chocolate buttons melted
+- 1 cup icing sugar mixed with 3-4 teaspoon water OR 1 cup white chocolate buttons melted

 - Orange food colouring or red & yellow